RedisLabs/redislabs-docs/content/platforms/openshift/_index.md

  oc project <your project name>
 ```

-This will shift to your project rather than the default project (you can verify the project you’re currently using with the *oc project* command).
+This shifts to your project rather than the default project (you can verify the project you’re currently using with the *oc project* command).

 ## Step 2: Get deployment files